-How you drive your car, which settings or features are active, driving conditions and traffic can all affect your car's range in different ways.
+How you drive your car, which settings or features are active, weather conditions and traffic can all affect your car's range in different ways.

-Speed Driving at higher speeds increases your fuel consumption.
-Drive mode Depending on your selected drive mode, your fuel consumption may be affected.
-City driving and traffic situation Varying your speed by frequently accelerating and braking will increase your fuel consumption compared to keeping a constant speed.
-Climate settings Which climate features are active and to what extent they affect your fuel consumption.
+Speed Driving at higher speeds drains the battery more and increases your fuel consumption.
+Drive mode Depending on your selected drive mode, your car prioritises the motor and the engine differently.
+City driving and traffic situation Varying your speed by frequently accelerating and braking will increase your battery and fuel consumption compared to keeping a constant speed.
+Outside temperature The outside temperature can affect your battery consumption and range.
+Battery temperature A cold battery is less efficient and needs more energy to be heated.
+Preconditioning By preconditioning your car, you can decrease the energy used to heat it up as well as the battery.
+This can be done in the climate settings.
+Climate settings Which climate features are active and to what extent they affect your battery and fuel consumption.
 Tyres and tyre pressure Tyre condition and tyre pressure can affect your range.
-Road condition and , 3 ,1 , , , , topography Towing Towing a trailer demands more power from your car and will adversely affect fuel consumption.
+Road condition and The condition of the road, along with any potential slopes, can affect your range. topography Towing Towing a trailer demands more power from your car and will adversely affect battery and fuel consumption.
 This is relative to the type of trailer being towed.